 Nursing Research Grants

-Join the exceptional nurses who have transformed health care through research, with the American Nurses Foundation Nursing Grant Program.
+Join the exceptional nurses who have transformed health care through research to the Nursing Grants Program.
 For more than 60 years, the program has supported nurses in making extraordinary contributions to science.
-In this time, more than 1,000 nurses have used their unique insight to investigate subjects that have had a direct impact on the health of the nation.
+In this time, more than 1,200 nurses have used their unique insight to investigate subjects that have had a direct impact on the health of the nation.

 Who can apply?

 Nurse researchers of all levels and expertise both in academia and in clinical settings are encouraged to apply.
-Funding is considered towards all studies that contribute towards the advancement of nursing science, and the enhancement of patient care.
+Applications are assessed on contributions to advancing healthcare science and improving patient-centered care.

-Explore the list below as a guide to the future grants offered.
-While some grants are open, other grants have research area requirements or give preference to membership in a specific nursing association.
+Explore the list below as a guide for the future grants offered.
+While some grants are open to all, others have research area requirements or give preference to membership in a specific nursing association.
 Specific grants are available for clinically based research, in recognition of the integral role that nurses play in designing better care.

 Call for applications